H. L. Hunt: Personal life

-Hunt had fifteen children by three wives.
+H. L. Hunt had fifteen children by three wives.

-He married Lyda Bunker of Lake Village, Arkansas, in November 1914 and remained married to her until her death in 1955.
-His seven children by her were: Margaret (1915–2007), Haroldson ("Hassie", 1917–2005), Caroline (1923–2018), Lyda (born and died in 1925), Nelson Bunker (1926–2014), William Herbert (1929), and Lamar (1932–2006).
+He and Lyda Bunker of Lake Village, southeast of Pine Bluff, Arkansas were married in November 1914 and remained married until her death in 1955.
+His seven children by her were: Margaret (1915–2007), Haroldson ("Hassie", 1917–2005), Caroline (1923–2018), Lyda (born and died in 1925), Nelson Bunker (1926–2014), William Herbert (1929–2024), and Lamar (1932–2006).
 Their home on White Rock Lake in Dallas was styled after Mount Vernon though much larger.

 His first son, Hassie, who was expected to succeed him in control of the family business, was lobotomized in response to increasingly erratic behavior.
 He outlived his father.
 Lamar founded the American Football League and created the Super Bowl, drawing on the assistance of his children in selecting the game's name.
 Two other children, Herbert and Bunker, are famous for their purchasing much of the world's silver, in an attempt to corner the market.
 They ultimately owned more silver than any government in the world before their scheme was discovered and undone.
 Bunker Hunt was briefly one of the wealthiest men in the world, having discovered and taken title to the Libyan oil fields, before Muammar Gaddafi nationalized the properties.